1stian/GiveMeWin10Context/README.md

 Simple application to change to Windows 10 context menu on Windows 11.
-It can also undo the changes it makes, if you desire you go back to the original win11 context menu.
+It can also undo the changes it makes, to re enable the windows 11 context menu